Helping Homes Breathe Easy

-Quality Edge has designed, engineered and patented some of the most attractive and best performing ventilation products in the industry.
-With proper ventilation, cool, dry air is drawn in through the soffit and replaces the hot moist air that is created in your attic.
+Quality Edge designed, engineered and patented the most attractive and best performing soffit ventilation products in the industry.
+With proper ventilation, cool, dry air is drawn in through the soffit and replaces the hot damp air created in your attic.

 Building Healthier Homes

 Attics need continuous ventilation at the eave edge through soffits to draw fresh air in and remove trapped hot and toxic air out through the roof exhaust vents.
 To accomplish a balanced ventilation system the intake must provide an NFA of 9 or greater on each side.

 Learn More about How Soffit WorksWatch soffit video

 With improved building techniques and modern materials, today’s homes are built tighter than ever, which greatly improves energy efficiency.
 However, the unintended side effect is that fewer air exchanges take place with outdoor air, resulting in overall poorer indoor air quality.

 Learn More about Indoor Air QualityWatch indoor air quality video

 Health problems associated with poor indoor air quality include: